 Are All Crypto Projects Scams?

-Not all crypto projects are scams, but investors must be able to recognize which ones might be.
+Not all crypto projects are scams, but investors must learn to identify those that might be.
+Some projects have shady intentions and are designed to take advantage of unsuspecting traders.